 - Access to new podiatric medical and surgical residencies being developed with our clinical partners

 - Long-standing university-wide humanistic tradition of treating patients as people first; treating students as colleagues; and fostering camaraderie among students

 - Outstanding student support services, including tutoring and disability resources

 - Diverse student body and rich array of student club and volunteer opportunities

 - A great Southern California location with tremendous clinical training opportunities as well as access to major cultural and recreational resources

 WesternU’s College of Podiatric Medicine is committed to providing you all the support you need to succeed academically and professionally.
-If you want to practice podiatric medicine using the latest technologies and help people in ways you’ve never imagined, consider WesternU.

 The Council on Podiatric Medical Education (CPME), the professional accreditation body for Podiatric Medicine, has granted WesternU’s College of Podiatric Medicine full accreditation.
 The Council on Podiatric Medical Education is an autonomous accrediting agency for podiatric medical education.
 Deriving its authority from the House of Delegates of the American Podiatric Medical Association, the Council is empowered to develop and adopt standards and policies as necessary for the implementation of all aspects of its accreditation, approval, and recognition purview.
 To learn more, see our accreditation page.